SeasomeMaggot/houdini_multi_sections_caching_tool/README.md

 # Instruction:
 Copy the script to the python source editor. change the 'sections' to any interger you want.
 Then, select a File Cache node (No $OS in file path, No constructed file path, filecache node must have an input).
 Then click the apply button and the script will run.

+# PS:
+I found that Qt makes PDG fail during coding.
+So I delete all the gui.